mattvenn/zero-to-asic-www/content/digital.md

 #### When do I need to submit my final design?

-See [TinyTapeout](https://www.tinytapeout.com) for the next shuttle closing date.
+See [Tiny Tapeout](https://www.tinytapeout.com) for the next shuttle closing date.

 [Back to top](#tickets)